code for this post

 MLP Model

-The MLP model I trained has 5 layers: 24+12 → 6+6 → 6 → 12 → 32 → 24.
-It achieves an average accuracy of 0.725, with 20 out of 50 runs reaching perfect accuracy (4 out of 4 correct).
+My 5-layer MLP architecture follows: 24+12 → 6+6 → 6 → 12 → 32 → 24.
+It achieves an average accuracy of 0.725, with 20 of 50 runs reaching perfect accuracy (4/4 correct on the test set).

 Degradations:

-• Custom weight initialization: I tried Xavier initialization and uniform initialization like (-0.3, 0.3), (-0.1, 0.1), (-0.5, 0.5).
-Basically anything other than the default initialization for the linear layer didn’t work.
+• Custom weight initialization: Xavier initialization and uniform ranges like (-0.3, 0.3), (-0.1, 0.1), (-0.5, 0.5) all underperformed PyTorch’s default initialization.

 Neutral (No Clear Impact):